percona/pxb-docs/docs/docker.md

-To set up a database server on a host machine or in Docker container, follow the documentation of the supported product that you intend to use with *Percona XtraBackup*.
+To set up a database server on a host machine or in Docker container, follow the documentation of the supported product that you intend to use with Percona XtraBackup.

 !!! admontion "See also"